pcarrin2/otf2psf/README.md

 - Due to a nofix kernel bug, blank space in the TTY is filled with the 32nd (0x20th) glyph in the PSF2 font, regardless of whether that glyph is actually mapped to space or not.
 So the 32nd listed character in your charset should be U+0020 (space).
 - There are kernel-imposed size constraints on the glyphset portion of the font.
 The kernel can support a maximum of 512 glyphs and a max glyph size of 64x128 pixels.
 - Some very low-level functions, eg SysReq functions, will disregard the font's Unicode mapping table when printing ASCII.
 For best compatibility, preserve the indices of all ASCII characters in the Unicode table.
-(For example, the 41st (0x65th) listed character should be `U+0065`, or capital A).
-I didn't do that in `example.set` because I'm lazy.
+(For example, the 41st (0x65th) listed character should be `U+0065`, or capital A). `generate_charset.py` takes care of this by default.
 - I think the kernel is bad at dealing with Unicode sequences.
 I haven't been able to get it to render `U+0065 U+0301` (or any other multi-codepoint Unicode sequence) properly, for example.
 However, this could be a problem with how I am serializing the PSF2 Unicode table -- not sure.

 Of course, PSF2 fonts may be used by other systems besides the Linux kernel.
 (For example, other OSes or embedded software.)
 Each of these systems will have its own requirements, bugs, extra specifications, etc.